-Before summarizing the findings so far, we should recall that the author of the Book of Revelation invested heavily in uniting the various sections of his work, so the process of detecting the original structural divisions has to take into account the ways used by the author to merge its sections.
-This has been called 'interlocking' or 'interweaving' and, as the name implies, it involves a gradual introduction of the new section, together with a gradual fading of the previous one.
-This merging is achieved so successfully that it is often difficult to define exactly where the former section ends and where the new section begins.64 This partly explains the multiplicity of scholarly proposals for defining the structure of the text.
-And for this reason, our results differ slightly from those of Smith's study, especially on the precise ending of the Babylon and New Jerusalem Visions.
+Before summarizing and concluding this study, it is necessary to reflect on the findings so far.
+As already noted, the author of the Book of Revelation invested heavily in uniting the various sections of his work, so the process of detecting the original structural divisions has to take into account the ways used by the author to merge its sections.
+This has been studied by various scholars and is called 'interlocking' or 'interweaving'.
+As the name implies it involves a gradual introduction of the new section, together with a gradual fading of the previous one.
+This merging is achieved so successfully that it is often difficult to define exactly where the former section ends and where the new section begins.
+This partly explains the multiplicity of scholarly proposals for defining the structure of the text.
+And for this reason our results differ slightly from those of Smith's study, especially on the precise ending of the Babylon and New Jerusalem Visions.

-Bearing these minor variations in mind, and basing ourselves on the five structural conventions presented above, there is close
+Bearing these minor variations in mind, and basing ourselves on the five structural conventions presented above, there is close agreement between Smith's analysis and our own proposal for the basic structural divisions of the text presented below: